Updated: May 18, 2026

 YouTube Shorts: Post a 60-second acoustic chorus or breakdown.

-TikTok/Instagram Reels: Use captions to invite fans behind the vibe (“What this song sounded like before the studio version”).
+TikTok/Instagram Reels: Use captions that invite fans behind the vibe (“What this song sounded like before the studio version”).

 Bandcamp: Offer it as a bonus track or exclusive content.

-Strip it down.
-Whether it’s an unplugged performance, piano version, or lo-fi remix, offering a different take shows depth and keeps fans coming back for more.
+Basically, just strip it down.
+It really doesn’t matter if it’s an unplugged performance, a piano version, or a lo-fi remix, whatever you choose offering a different take shows depth and keeps fans coming back for more.

 3. Live Performance Clip